fwojcik/smhasher3/README.md

-Since SMHasher3 supports 64-bit seeds and the current algorithm for computing verification codes does not exercise even all of the low 32 seed bits, I expect that the algorithm will change in the near-ish future.
+Since SMHasher3 supports 64-bit seeds and the current algorithm for computing verification codes does not exercise even all of the low 32 seed bits, I expect that the algorithm will change in the near future.

 A stand-alone vanilla C99 program for computing hash verification codes outside of SMHasher3 is in `misc/hashverify.c`.